 You can think of smart contracts as legal documents on code.
 They are executed if certain conditions are met, just like how a legal document works in real life.

-Third generation: We are yet to see the third generation of blockchain technology.
-However, we are in the state of transition from second to the third generation.
+We are yet to see the third generation of blockchain technology.
+However, we are in the state of transition from the second to the third generation.
 Right now, the biggest bottleneck that blockchain suffers from is scalability.
 The transactions are queued, and it can take anywhere between a couple of hours to days for some transactions to get completed.
 Many other distributed ledger technologies have solved it, but not at par with centralized solutions, including VISA.

-Current Blockchain use-cases
+Current Blockchain Use-Cases

-Food safety: One of the most notable use-cases of blockchain includes Food safety.
+One of the most notable use-cases of blockchain includes Food safety.
 IBM, in collaboration with Walmart, is utilizing blockchain technology to improve food safety.
 With every single information of food during its transition time, the food will always reach safely to the end consumer.
 The manufacturers only need to make sure that they put a barcode on each food item so that it can be tracked through blockchain.

 This way, patients also do not have to worry about carrying their reports with them.
 Apart from EHRs improvement, drug traceability will also improve.
-With blockchain integration into the supply chain, the drugs can be traced along throughout their journey, ensuring that no counterfeit drug reaches the end-users.
-The other key improvements include patient consent management, incentivization through micropayments and data security in clinical trials.
+With blockchain for healthcare, the drugs can be traced along throughout their journey, ensuring that no counterfeit drug reaches the end-users.
+The other key improvements include patient consent management, incentivization through micropayments, and data security in clinical trials.

-Future Blockchain use-cases
+Future Blockchain Use-Cases

 The future of blockchain does seem bright.
-In the future, we can see blockchain being integrated into almost everything around us, including artificial intelligence and internet-of-things.
+In the future, we can see blockchain being integrated into almost everything around us, including artificial intelligence (AI) and the internet-of-things.
 Even though it might seem that blockchain use-cases are plentiful, it is hard to say that they are exhausted.
 Blockchain is an emerging technology with a lot of things that can be improved in the near future.
 With innovations such as graph-based distributed ledger technology, it is important to understand that there are a lot of things to come for blockchain or DLT, in general.